rmauritsson/the-shooter/README.md

 ### Setup
 - Clone the repository using `git clone`
 - Extract the clone and place it in the webroot of your server
+- Run `npm install` to generate the node_modules folder
-- Start your server
+- Start your server using `npm run dev`
-- Go to your browser and type `localhost` plus the port asigned to you eg `localhost:8080`
+- Go to your browser and type `localhost:8080`
 - Start playing the game

 ### Usage